usepat/soniccontrol/README.md

 ## Installation

-The installation of SonicControl is done by cloning the repository and installing the application while being in the folder through using the
+The installation of SonicControl is done by cloning the repository and installing the application while being in the folder through using the python package manager pip:
 ```bash
 $ git clone https://github.com/usepat/soniccontrol.git
 $ cd sonicontrol